Monoidal Bousfield Localizations and Algebras over Operads: Preliminaries

 Let $I$-cell denote the class of transfinite compositions of pushouts of maps in $I$, and let $I$-cof denote retracts of such.
 In order to run the small object argument, we will assume the domains $K$ of the maps in $I$ (and $J$) are $\kappa$-small relative to $I$-cell (resp. $J$-cell), i.e. given a regular cardinal $\lambda \geq \kappa$ and any $\lambda$-sequence $X_0\to X_1\to \dots$ formed of maps $X_\beta \to X_{\beta+1}$ in $I$-cell, then the map of sets $\colim_{\beta < \lambda} \M(K,X_\beta) \to \M(K,\colim_{\beta < \lambda} X_\beta)$ is a bijection.
 An object is small if there is some $\kappa$ for which it is $\kappa$-small.
 See Chapter 10 of \cite{hirschhorn} for a more thorough treatment of this material.
 For any object $X$ we have a cofibrant replacement $QX \to X$ and a fibrant replacement $X\to RX$.

-We will at times also need the hypothesis that $\M$ is \textit{tractable}, i.e. that the domains (hence codomains) of the maps in $I$ and $J$ are cofibrant.
-This term was first introduced in \cite{barwickSemi}.
-The author only knows one example where this hypothesis is not satisfied, and that example was constructed precisely to demonstrate that tractability does not come for free.
-This example is discussed in Remark \ref{remark:simpson-example}.
+We will at times also need the hypothesis that $\M$ possesses sets of generating (trivial) cofibrations $I$ and $J$ with domains (hence codomains) cofibrant.
+This hypothesis is satisfied by all model categories of interest in this paper, but does not come for free, even for combinatorial model categories $\M$.
+An example, due to Carlos Simpson, is discussed in Remark \ref{remark:simpson-example}.
+A method for finding sets $I$ and $J$ with cofibrant domains is given in Lemma \ref{lemma:I'UJ}.

-Our model category $\M$ will also be a monoidal category with product $\otimes$ and unit $S \in \M$.
-In order to ensure that the monoidal structure interacts nicely with the model structure (e.g. to guarantee it passes to a monoidal structure on the homotopy category $\ho(\M)$ whose unit is given by $S$) we must assume
+Our model category $\M$ will be a monoidal category with product $\otimes$ and unit $S \in \M$.
+This means $\M$ satisfies the following two axioms.

 \begin{enumerate} \item Unit Axiom: For any cofibrant $X$, the map $QS\otimes X \to S\otimes X\cong X$ is a weak equivalence. \item Pushout Product Axiom: Given any $f:X_0\to X_1$ and $g:Y_0\to Y_1$ cofibrations, $f\boxprod g: X_0\otimes Y_1 \coprod_{X_0\otimes Y_0}X_1\otimes Y_0 \to X_1\otimes Y_1$ is a cofibration.
 Furthermore, if either $f$ or $g$ is trivial then $f\boxprod g$ is trivial. \end{enumerate}